-Complaints against school staff (except the Headteacher) should be made in the first instance, to the Headteacher via the school office.
+Complaints against school staff (except the headteacher) should be made in the first instance, to Mrs Stephanie Beard via the school office.
 Please mark them as Private and Confidential.

-Complaints from parents of children with SEND about support provided by the school should be made in the first instance to the Headteacher via the school office.
+Complaints from parents of children with SEND about support provided by the school should be made in the first instance to Mrs Stephanie Beard via the school office.
 Please mark them as Private and Confidential.

-Complaints that involve or are about the Headteacher should be addressed to the Chair of Governors, via the school office.
+Complaints that involve or are about the headteacher should be addressed to Mr Russ Drury (the Chair of Governors), via the school office.
 Please mark them as Private and Confidential.

-Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to the Clerk to the Governing Body via the school office.
+Complaints about the Chair of Governors, any individual governor or the whole governing body should be addressed to 'the Clerk to the Governing Body' and will be passed on via the school office.
 Please mark them as Private and Confidential.